teozern1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * NUS SoC teaching assistants
+* Has to tutor multiple tutorials, potentially in multiple modules
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions